inesmarcal/-BD_Project-Auction_System/README.md

 ## To run this project:
 After installing PgAdmin, Postman and all libraries:
-1. Create a database with the configurations specified in the file "api_configurations.txt" that is in the folder "resources"
+1. Create a database with the configurations specified in the file "api_configurations.txt" that is inside the folder "resources"
 2. Download the src folder and create the tables using the script "cria_tabelas.sql"<br>
 3. Before pass to Postman create an Admin User<br>
 4. In Postman create some end-points (for more information see the Report)<br>